BenjaminPlanterose/cmblm/README.md

 For any questions/concerns arising from this Github project, either [report an issue](https://github.com/BenjaminPlanterose/cmblm/issues) or simply contact b.planterosejimenez at erasmusmc.nl

 ### References and Supporting Information
 B. Planterose *et al* (**2022**).
-Combinatorial linear models: an imputation-free method for linear regression prediction on datasets with missing values. *Biostatistics*
+Combinatorial linear models: an imputation-free method for linear regression prediction on datasets with missing values.
+Submitted to *Biostatistics*